 - Tenderness along the back of the neck

-If you experience any of these symptoms of whiplash following a car crash or any traumatic impact, see a doctor as soon as possible.
+If you experience any of these symptoms of whiplash following a car crash or any traumatic impact, see a doctor immediately.
 A full diagnosis will show if any damage has occurred to the neck or spine.

-Hyperextension of the neck is diagnosed via a physical examination of the neck, including details of the accident that caused the injury.
-X-rays may be taken if fracture is suspected.
-It is best to seek medical attention immediately after an accident if there is any concern of possible neck injury.
+Hyperextension of the neck is diagnosed via a physical examination of the neck.
+The doctor will also inquire about the details of the accident that caused the injury.
+X-rays may be taken if a fracture is suspected.

-- Typical Cervical Hyperextension injuries occur in drivers/passengers of a stationary or slow-moving vehicle that is struck from behind.
-The person’s body is thrown forward but the head lags, resulting in hyperextension of the neck.
-When the head and neck have reached maximum extension (backwards motion) the neck then snaps into flexion (forward motion) and whiplash occurs.
+- Typical Cervical Hyperextension injuries: occur when the driver or occupants of a stopped or slow-moving vehicle are hit from behind.
+The body is propelled forward, while the head lags behind, resulting in neck hyperextension.
+Whiplash occurs when the head and neck achieve maximal extension (backward motion) and then snap into flexion (forward motion).

 Whiplash-associated disorders (WAD) can be classified by the severity of signs and symptoms:

-If there is no evidence of abnormal spinal alignment, early range of motion exercises may be advised.
-Patients involved in early range of motion exercises have been shown to have a more reliable and rapid improvement in their symptoms.
-This treatment typically involves mobilization exercises designed to increase and preserve flexibility.
+Early range of motion exercises may be recommended if there is no sign of improper spinal alignment.
+Patients who participated in the early range of motion exercises had a more consistent and quick improvement in their symptoms.
+The goal of these mobilization exercises is to enhance and maintain flexibility.

-Excessive rest and immobilization have been shown to have greater chances of chronic symptoms.
-This is explained by loss of range of motion leading to increased pain and stiffness.
-Immobilization also causes muscle atrophy (muscle wasting), decreased blood flow to the injured soft tissues, and can cause the damaged tissue to heal in a shortened position that renders them less flexible.
+Excessive rest and immobility have been linked to an increased risk of developing chronic illnesses.
+This is due to a reduction of range of motion, which causes discomfort and stiffness.
+Immobilization also leads to muscular atrophy (muscle wasting), reduced blood supply to the wounded soft tissues, and the damaged tissue healing in a shorter posture, making it less flexible.

 To help with recovery, you should also consider the following actions:

-- Ice the neck to reduce pain and swelling as soon as possible after the injury.
+- Ice the neck: Use an ice pack to reduce pain and swelling as soon as possible after the injury.
 Do it for 15 minutes every 3-4 hours for 2-3 days.
-Wrap the ice in a thin towel or cloth to prevent injury to the skin.
+Wrap the ice in a thin towel or cloth to prevent irritation to the skin.

-- Alternate hot and cold therapies to maximize the benefits.
+- Alternate hot and cold therapies: Use heat pads and ice packs intermittently.
 Each therapy should be applied to the affected area no longer than 15 minutes per method.

-- Take painkillers or other drugs, if recommended by your doctor.
-Non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil, Motrin) or naproxen (Aleve), will help with pain and swelling.
+- Take painkillers or other drugs: Non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil, Motrin) or naproxen (Aleve), will help with pain and swelling.
 However, these medicines can have side effects.
 Never use them regularly unless recommended by a doctor.
 Check with a medical professional before taking them if you take other medicines or have any medical problems.
-If over the counter medications do not work, prescription painkillers and muscle relaxants may be recommended by a doctor.
+If over-the-counter medications do not work, prescription pain medication and muscle relaxants may be recommended by a doctor.

-- Steroid injections at the site of injury have shown to reduce inflammation and alleviate pain associated with WAD.
+- Steroid injections: These injections at the site of the injury have been shown to reduce inflammation and alleviate pain associated with WAD.